audiotool/manual/manuals/plugins/synthesizer/space.rst

    now living in Athens, Greece.
 He started producing music with Audiotool in 2013.

-   Thanks so much for sponsoring this manual to us!
+   Thanks for writing this manual for us!

 Space
 =====